310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Madara %}
 Hahaha.
-You’re pretty much just like a guardian now, Kanata-san~♪
+You’re preeetty much just like a guardian now, Kanata-san~♪
 {% endbubble %}

 {% bubble Kanata %}
-well, i [had] to be. chiaki was [completely] useless this time around.
+well, i [had] to be. chiaki was completely [useless] this time around.

-so i have to be the one to keep things going, yes? supporting and helping each other is what ryuseitai is all about~♪
+so i have to be the one to show enthusiasm, yes? supporting and helping each other is what ryuseitai is all about~♪
 {% endbubble %}

 {% bubble Chiaki %}
-Eeek!!
-There’s a ghooost!!!
+Eeeek!!
+There’s a ghooooost!!!
 {% endbubble %}

 {% img /img/es/eventstory/sweethalloween/letsparty1_3.jpg %}

 {% bubble Tetora %}
 Eep—!!
-Don’t just yell out of nowhere!
+Please don’t just yell out of nowhere!
 You scared me!

 Please look closely, Taichou.
 It’s not a ghost, it’s a guest in their costume!